Hilbert Spaces

 \( < (a_{n}, b_{n}) >= \sum_{n=-\infty}^{\infty}(a_n)(b_n) \)

-\( ||(a_{n}||^2 = \sum_{n=-\infty}^{\infty} |a_n|^2 \)
+\( ||(a_{n})||^2 = \sum_{n=-\infty}^{\infty} |a_n|^2 \)

 \( T:H \rightarrow l^2(Z) \)

-\( \: \: \: \: \; \: \; x \rightarrow T(x)=\{ <x,u_{n} > \} _{n=0} ^{\infty} \)
+\( \: \: \: \: \; x \rightarrow T(x)=\{ <x,u_{n} > \} _{n=0} ^{\infty} \)

 \( \sum_{n=-\infty}^{\infty} <x, u_{n} > \leqslant || x ||^2 \)

-Theorem (Complete orthonormal systems characterization)
+Theorem (Complete Orthonormal system characterization)

-1) \( \{u_{n} \} \) Is a complete Orthonormal System
+1) \( \{u_{n} \} \) is a complete orthonormal complete.

-2) The subspace spanned by \( \{u_{n} \} \), ie, the set of finite linear combinations of elements\( \{u_{n} \} \) is dense in H.
+2) The space spanned by \( \{u_{n} \} \), is dense in H.

-3) The dBessel inequality becomes the Plancherel Identity
+3) Bessel inequality becomes the Plancherel identity

 \( \sum_{n=-\infty}^{\infty} <x, u_{n} > = || x ||^2 \)

-4) Fourier Transformation is an Isometry
+4) Fourier transform is actually an isometry.

 Corolary